Far from the Madding Crowd (1967 film): Release

 The film premiered on 16 October 1967 at the new Odeon Marble Arch, attended by Princess Margaret and Lord Snowdon.
-It was the first Panavision 70mm film to be shown on the 75 ft screen in the all new Odeon Marble Arch, London, which opened in February that year.
+It was the first Panavision 70 mm film to be shown on the 75 ft screen in the all new Odeon Marble Arch, London, which opened in February that year.

 Reception

 Box office

 The film performed well at the box office in the UK but was a commercial failure in the U.S.

 Frederic Raphael later reflected, "It's a film I admire, and I think John did a very good job, since God knows he's hardly the stuff of sheep breeders, but it is a bit slow.
 I saw it in New York and didn't like it as much as when I saw it in London.
 One knew it was losing the audience.
 And then the Dorset accents were a problem.
 Americans simply did not relate to these kinds of country people."